salihgueler/brewrewards/README.md

 BrewRewards uses a serverless architecture built on AWS services.
 The frontend is a Next.js application hosted on Vercel, which communicates with AWS AppSync GraphQL API.
 Authentication is handled by Amazon Cognito, data is stored in DynamoDB tables, and images are stored in Amazon S3.

+## Multi-Tenant Design

+BrewRewards is built as a multi-tenant application with three distinct user roles:

+### Super Admins
+- Platform administrators who can manage all coffee shops
+- Have access to platform-wide analytics and user management
+- Can create, read, update, and delete any coffee shop and their information

+### Shop Admins
+- Coffee shop owners/managers who can manage their own shop
+- Can create, read, update, and delete their shop's menu items
+- Can define and manage loyalty programs (stamp cards and point-based rewards)
+- Have access to customer insights for their shop only

+### Customers
+- End users who can join multiple coffee shops' loyalty programs
+- Can earn and redeem rewards across different shops
+- Can view coffee shop menus and track their reward progress
+- Cannot modify any shop information

+This multi-tenant architecture ensures proper data isolation while allowing customers to interact with multiple shops through a single platform.

 ## Features

+### For Super Admins

+- **Platform Management**: Oversee all coffee shops in the network
+- **Shop Management**: Create, update, and delete coffee shops
+- **Analytics Dashboard**: View platform-wide statistics and performance metrics
+- **User Management**: Manage all users across the platform

 ### For Coffee Shop Owners